filecoin-project/specs/content/algorithms/crypto/randomness.md

 TODO: clean up stale .id/.go files

 Randomness is used throughout the protocol in order to generate values and extend the blockchain.
-Random values are drawn from a (drand)[drand] beacon and appropriately formatted for usage.
+Random values are drawn from a [drand](drand) beacon and appropriately formatted for usage.
 We describe this formatting below.

 ## Encoding Random Beacon randomness for on-chain use